Showing posts with label Arts and Cultural Heritage. Show all posts

 As I celebrate the Lunar New Year of 2024, I have the desire to be fearless and feisty.
 I have to leave the energy of living in fear to unblock energies leading to success and prosperity.

 In Vancouver Chinatown, I can see and feel the cultural inclusion and integration.
-The event is celebrated by people coming from different cultures and diverse background.
-Everyone seem thrilled and excited whether it's their first Lunar New Year experience or a regular event spectator, everyone feels welcomed and blessed by a Deity or Supreme being.
+The event is celebrated by people coming from different cultures and diverse backgrounds.
+Everyone seems thrilled and excited whether it's their first Lunar New Year experience or a regular event spectator, everyone feels welcomed and blessed by a Deity or Supreme being.

 It's the enthusiasm to feel connected to a culture that is unique and beautiful.
 It's the eagerness to learn and understand about a culture that's so strong and vibrant.

 This year we welcome and celebrate the Wood Dragon.
-It's considered as the luckiest of all the Chinese Animal sign.
-It bring highest luck and prosperity in Chinese beliefs.
-And this resonates to me as I believe in the power of positive mindset to attract positive manifestations.
+It's considered the luckiest of all the Chinese Animal signs.
+It brings the highest luck and prosperity in Chinese beliefs.
+This resonates with me as I believe in the power of a positive mindset to attract positive manifestations.

-I've celebrated Lunar New Year through the years and I could attest to the power of manifestations to start the year right.
+I've celebrated Lunar New Year through the years and I can attest to the power of manifestations to start the year right.

-I've learned to integrate cultural beliefs that's not unknown to me.
-It gave me a sense of happiness to accept something new and believe about myself when they inspire positivity for those who believe.
+I've learned to integrate cultural beliefs that are not unknown to me.
+It gave me a sense of happiness to accept something new and believe in myself when they inspire positivity for those who believe.

-My desires for this year is about the most valuable thing; to have the will power to achieve my greatest desires and destiny.
-I believe that luck and prosperity happens when I fight what's unwanted and unleash the fire within to bring out the best in me.
+My desire for this year is about the most valuable thing; to have the willpower to achieve my greatest desires and destiny.
+I believe that luck and prosperity happen when I fight what's unwanted and unleash the fire within to bring out the best in me.

 ©️ 2024 Del Cusay